 This variation on the chocolate martini features Irish cream with a luscious chocolate liqueur; we like Godiva.
 You can easily customize this for extra or different flavors.
-Add vanilla vodka for an extra twist of flavor and the result is a very yummy cocktail with a nice balance.
+Vanilla vodka adds an extra twist of flavor, and the result is a very yummy cocktail with a nice balance.
 It is a great dessert "martini" and has the potential to become one of your new favorites.